How Many Days in Egypt? What Each Duration Actually Gets You

 5 Days: What You Actually See

 Five days is the minimum for a trip that includes both Cairo and Luxor.
-You see the Giza Pyramids, the Grand Egyptian Museum, the Valley of the Kings, and Karnak — the four sites most people name when they describe Egypt.
+You see the Giza Pyramids, the Grand Egyptian Museum, the Valley of the Kings, and Karnak.
+One day in Luxor— the four sites most people name when they describe Egypt.

-What five days skip: Saqqara (the oldest stone building in the world), the medieval city of Cairo, Abydos, Abu Simbel, and any meaningful time in Aswan.
-It is a compressed highlight reel, not a complete picture.
+What five days skip: Saqqara (the world's oldest large-scale cut-stone monument), the medieval city of Cairo, Abydos, Abu Simbel, and any meaningful time in Aswan.
+One day in Aswan It is a compressed highlight reel, not a complete picture.
 Five days function as an introduction rather than a complete experience.

 7 Days: The Right Minimum

 Seven days is the right minimum for a first trip to Egypt that leaves you satisfied rather than wishing for more.
 Three days in Cairo cover Giza, the GEM, Saqqara, and Old Cairo.
 Two days in Luxor cover the West Bank (Valley of the Kings, Hatshepsut) and the East Bank (Karnak, Luxor Temple).
-One to two days in Aswan covers Philae and Abu Simbel.
+One to two days in Aswan are enough to cover Philae and Abu Simbel.

 A 7-day Egypt trip typically combines Cairo (3 days) with a 4-Night Nile Cruise: Luxor to Aswan.